168th Infantry Division (Wehrmacht): History

 Between November 1943 and February 1944, the 168th Infantry Division served under the 4th Panzer Army as part of the XXIV Army Corps.
 During this period, the XXIV Corps was active in the Kiev, Shitomir and Vinnytsia areas.
 Near Cherkasy, the 168th Infantry Division was battered by heavy Soviet attacks after it was trapped in the Korsun–Cherkassy Pocket.
 In March 1944, the XXIV Army Corps was reassigned, along with the 168th Division, to the 1st Panzer Army in the Kamianets-Podilskyi region.
 Here, the 168th Infantry Division was again trapped by enemy forces, this time the Kamenets-Podolsky pocket.
 Afterwards, the division was briefly allowed to return to Poland to rebuild its strength, but the formation never again exceeded Kampfgruppe strength.

 Between April and June 1944, the 168th Infantry Division was part of the XXXXVI Corps in the Ternopil area.
 The corps was still part of the 1st Panzer Army, but the army was now part of the newly formed Army Group North Ukraine.
 Between July and September 1944, the 168th Infantry Division was part of the XI Army Corps in the Carpathian Mountains.
 On 8 September 1944, Carl Anders took command of the division from Schmidt-Hammer.

 In October, the 168th was assigned to the XXXXIX Army Corps, still under the 1st Panzer Army, but now as part of Army Group A. Between November and December, the 168th served again as part of the XI Army Corps.
 Anders was replaced as divisional commander by Schmidt-Hansen, who started his second tenure in this post, on 9 December 1944.

+On 1 January 1945, the division, then under command of the 4th Panzer Army of Army Group A, had a strength of 9,978 men.

 In January 1945, the 168th Infantry Division was subordinate to the XXXXVIII Corps under the 4th Panzer Army in the Baranów area.
 After Maximilian Rosskopf had briefly taken command of the division on 6 January 1945, Schmidt-Hammer assumed command for the third and final time on 19 February.

 Between February and May 1945, the 168th Infantry Division spent the last months of the war in Silesia, the same area in which it was originally formed.
 The final formation that the 168th served under was the XXXX Corps, part of the 17th Army.
 The final commander of the division was one Oberst Hansen, who took charge of the division in the last few days of the war, as late as May 1945.